AuDigitalHealth/lingo/docs/USERGUIDE.md

 To begin authoring medicines terminology, a task must first be created and linked to a work ticket.
-Upon completion of authoring, classification and validation processes can be executed within Snomio.
+Upon completion of authoring, classification and validation processes can be executed within Lingo.
 Subsequent steps involving classification/validation result assessment and acceptance take place in the AP, alongside task review and promotion.